 When Round-Trips Are the Better Deal

-Airlines have long incentivized round-trip flights by offering lower prices compared to two separate one-way tickets.
-While this has been most common for international flights, domestic carriers have started to follow suit.
+Airlines have long incentivized round-trip flights by offering lower prices than booking two separate one-way tickets.
+While this has been most common for international flights, we’ve started to see this practice return to domestic routes.

-For example, a flight from Paris to New York may cost $1,039 one-way, but booking the exact same route as a round-trip drops the price to $498 total… a massive difference.
-These trends are showing up more on domestic routes, as well.
+For example, a flight from Paris to New York may cost $1,039 one-way, but booking the exact same route as a round-trip drops the price to $498 total.

-By booking a return ticket, the total cost is $149 less than the price of a single one-way ticket.
+By booking a round-trip ticket, the total cost is $149 less than the price of a single one-way ticket.
+This example was for a flight sold by American Airlines, but we found cases with United and Delta as well.
 These kinds of savings make round-trips a pretty obvious choice when your dates are locked in.

-Award travel can also be affected.
+Round-trips can also affect your points redemptions.
 Some loyalty programs, including Delta SkyMiles, discount round-trip redemptions compared to one-way bookings.

 For example, a flight from Atlanta to London can cost 38,000 SkyMiles one-way but just 40,000 miles round-trip, making the return flight nearly free.

 If you have set plans and locked-in dates, round-trip flights can really help you save.
-But if you’re looking for flexibility, one-way flights often make more sense (and they’re a fan favorite around here).
+But if you’re someone who likes flexibility, or your travel plans are more open-ended, one-way bookings often make more sense.

 Why One-Way Flights Offer More Flexibility